shoui520/shoui520.github.io/docs/guide.md

 #### Android tools
-If you have an Android device, you can use Yomichan on [Firefox](https://play.google.com/store/apps/details?id=org.mozilla.firefox&hl=ja&gl=US).
+If you have an Android device, you can use Yomichan on Kiwi Browser
 You can get the app [JP-Dictionary](https://github.com/kamui-7/JP-Dictionary) which adds the iOS “Look Up” feature to your select menu.
 There is also [OCR Manga Reader](https://sourceforge.net/projects/ocrmangareaderforandroid/) which works a little like KanjiTomo.